-The Alpine PhotoTile for Tumblr is capable of retrieving photos from a particular Tumblr user, custom Tumblr URL, or tag.
+Retrieve photos from a Tumblr user, custom Tumblr URL, or tag with the Alpine PhotoTile for Tumblr.
 The photos can be linked to the your Tumblr page, a specific URL, or to a Lightbox slideshow.
 Also, the Shortcode Generator makes it easy to insert the widget into posts without learning any of the code.
 This lightweight but powerful widget takes advantage of WordPress’s built in JQuery scripts to create a sleek presentation that I hope you will like.
 A full description and demonstration is available at the Alpine Press.

 - Display Tumblr images in a sidebar, post, or page

 - Multiple styles to allow for customization

 - Lighbox feature for interactive slideshow (Fancybox, prettyBox, or ColorBox)